Everything You Need to Know About Sustainable Fashion

 At the same time, small family labels that cannot afford to pay for certifications are left out and made to look unethical or unsustainable.

-Our main role in sustainable fashion is to be aware of our fashion consumption’s impact on the environment.
+The primary role of sustainable fashion is to be aware of fashion consumption’s environmental impact.

-By now, you should be familiar with the most popular examples of sustainable fashion: ethical, slow, vegan, eco-friendly, fair trade, recycled, upcycled, etc.
+By now, you should be familiar with the most famous examples of sustainable fashion: ethical, slow, vegan, eco-friendly, fair trade, recycled, upcycled, etc.

 You also learned the best ten sustainable fashion companies right now, brands you can trust and support.